dianagudu/egi-2022-demo/README.md

 Go to [approval/](approval) folder.

 You'll first need to configure an email notifier.
-You can use Google, just add your google email address, as well as the API password to `config_files/feudal_adapter.conf`, in `[notifier.email]` section.
+The config file is configured to use Google, but you'll need to change a few things in `config_files/feudal_adapter.conf`, in the `[notifier.email]` section (look for the string `CHANGEME`):

+- your google email address to send the emails from
+- your google account's API password that you'll need to set up with google
+- the email address of the admin that will receive the requests and approve/reject them

 You can modify the ports for SSH & motley-cue in `.env`.